PaddleRoundThePier is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you.

 Length Considerations

-• High angle: shorter paddle (210-220cm)
+• High angle paddling: shorter paddle (210-220cm)

-• Low angle: longer paddle (220-240cm)
+• Low angle paddling: longer paddle (220-240cm)

-• Adjustable for versatility
+• Adjustable paddles offer versatility for different conditions

 Blade Shape Impact

-• Smaller blades: higher cadence, less strain
+• Smaller blades: higher stroke rate possible with less strain

 Material Matters

-• Carbon fiber: Lightest, reduces fatigue
+• Carbon fiber: lightest weight, significantly reduces fatigue over long distances

 Troubleshooting Common Paddling Problems